Arone-S-G-H/Portfolio-Web2/README.md

 # Portfolio

-- An example of personal static website using HTML BOOTSTRAP .
+- An example of personal static website using HTML and BOOTSTRAP .

 - I made some changes to the bootstrap file ( style.css ) and also added some custom classes to it .